 - 1. Prison population statistics make it possible to follow and analyse trends in the numbers of people in prison.
 When prison populations, or specific sections of them, are on the increase, this may reflect more individuals being arrested and detained, greater use of pre-trial detention, longer sentences, or more restrictive release arrangements.
-Obtaining a clear picture about the drivers of prison population change in a particular country or region helps to determine whether current criminal justice policies are effective or require adjustment to become so.4 - 2.
+Obtaining a clear picture about the drivers of prison population change in a particular country or region helps to assess the effectiveness of current criminal justice policies.4 - 2.
 Prison statistics can enable authorities and civil society to monitor and address the risk of overcrowding or congestion and identify the particular prisons where it is most prevalent.
-Overcrowding is a major reason for the failure of states to meet minimum standards of decency and humanity set out in the Nelson Mandela Rules and Bangkok Rules.5 Updated information on capacity in prison accommodation enables calculation of occupancy levels.6 Data can also be used to guide practical interventions to reduce prisoner numbers.7 - 3.
+Overcrowding is a major reason for the failure of states to meet minimum standards of decency and humanity set out in the Nelson Mandela Rules and Bangkok Rules.5 Updated information on capacity in prison accommodation allows calculation of occupancy levels.6 Data can also be used to guide practical interventions to reduce prisoner numbers.7 - 3.
 As closed institutions, prisons require scrutiny and oversight by inspection bodies, civil society and other interested parties, for example members of the judiciary and legislature.
 While some of that scrutiny takes place at the level of individual cases (for example, through the investigation of deaths in custody), publishing aggregated prisons data can help to generate healthy and informed debate about whether prison is being used in an appropriate way and prisoners are being treated in accordance with domestic and international standards.
 Prisons data can help identify potential socioeconomic, racial and other disparities in the way the criminal justice system operates.8 - 4.
-Prison statistics can indicate the numbers of people who may be particularly vulnerable in prison, for example women and children, and other groups who have special needs.9 These include older prisoners, prisoners with disabilities, racialised prisoners, LGBTQI+ prisoners and foreign nationals.10 Detention can impose harsher consequences on these categories of prisoner and their families and are often of particular concern from a human rights perspective. - 5.
-Prison statistics can be used to monitor and combat disease in prisons, which can pose threats to public health.
+Prison statistics can indicate the numbers of people who may be particularly vulnerable in prison, for example women and children, and other groups who have special needs.
+These include older prisoners, prisoners with disabilities, racialised prisoners, LGBTQI+ prisoners and foreign nationals.
+Detention can have harsher consequences for these categories of prisoner and their families which may be of particular concern from a human rights perspective. - 5.
+Prison statistics can be used to monitor and combat disease in prisons, which has wider repercussions for public health.
 Rates of COVID-19 among staff and prisoners were not made public in many countries, highlighting long-standing shortcomings in data collection and transparency.11